 FILE repository for the slave status logs to

-TABLE repositories, convert the existing
+TABLE repositories, you can convert the

-replication repositories dynamically by running the following
+existing replication repositories dynamically by using the

 mysql> STOP SLAVE; mysql> SET GLOBAL master_info_repository = 'TABLE'; mysql> SET GLOBAL relay_log_info_repository = 'TABLE';